 Looking for a calmer beach experience?
 Stake out the perfect spot on any of Miami Beach's seven miles of sand.
 The best part: it's free.

-Park City: For historic parades and the Running of the Balls
+8. Park City, Utah: Historic parades and the Running of the Balls

 Each year there's a celebration in honor of the area's rich mining heritage, complete with a community pancake breakfast, live music, races and games for the kids, the Funky 5K Fun Run and the annual Miner's Day Parade down Historic Main Street.